jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 Writing a Python based Letterpress "assistant" *cough* seemed like a fun diversion.
 I started with code originally written for Scrabble, but it was *painfully* slow.
-In this post, I'll show how I optimized and refactored the original code to the point that it's actually useful.
+In this post, I'll show how I optimized and refactored the original code to the point that it's actually useful for Letterpress.

 <!--more-->